-For more information on the English 1A curriculum is designed to meet these learning outcomes as well as information about how to earn A2 credit, see the English Department's program syllabus.

-Table 1 shows how this course will meet Written Communication I requirements and standards as well as the GE learning objectives.
+For more information on the Stretch Curriculum designed to meet these learning outcomes, see the Stretch English Program Syllabus on Canvas and on the department website.
+Table 1 maps how the yearlong course will meet Written Communication I requirements and standards as well as the GE learning objectives.